Celebrating Lactation in the NICU

 World Breastfeeding Week and National Breastfeeding Month in August gave us reasons to elevate the conversation about breastfeeding and mothers’ own milk as key ingredients for healthy infants and children.

 These lactation celebrations are a great reminder that “breastfeeding” can look different from family to family.
 While we typically see breastfeeding images that feature a mom cradling a baby to feed, the reality is that lactation can take many different forms depending on the mother and the baby’s unique circumstances.
+At AngelEye, we believe every parent should be informed and educated about the options and support available for their personal journey.
+Our digital family engagement technology is uniquely designed to achieve this goal for parents and our hospital partners.

 Feeding in the NICU – A Parent View